Skip to main content

 Respect the Polling Interval

 Always wait at least the specified interval seconds between polling requests.
-Polling too frequently will result in slow_down error responses.
+Polling too frequently results in slow_down errors.

 Access Denied Response